 10. Good enough to eat.

 Pansy blooms are edible.
 They make a salad positively gorgeous, they’re simply charming frozen in ice cubes and they add a special flair used as garnishes.
-With all flowers used for culinary purposes, you should grow your own from seed or wait a full season to harvest blooms from a nursery-grown plant unless you have complete assurance that they’ve been grown without sprays.
+With all flowers used for culinary purposes, you should grow your own from seed or look for nursery-grown plants that come with absolute assurance that they have been grown without inedible sprays.

 Copyright©Pegasus Publications Inc